DarlingtonAlban/Darlington_Portfolio/README.md

 ### Data Source

 Sales Data: Data Source
-The data used for this analysis was queries written on a Relational Database management system(MySQL) to return the necessary data containing detailed information about each sales made by the company.
+The data used for this analysis was queries written on a Relational Database Management System(MySQL) to return the necessary data containing detailed information about each sales made by the company.

 ### Tools